 The American Academy of Pediatrics (AAP) strongly recommends against bed sharing with an infant.
 Bed sharing is when someone sleeps on the same surface with a baby, such as a chair, sofa, or bed.
 Many parents do bed share for different reasons.
 Some parents do so on purpose and some do so on accident.
 The majority of infant sleep-related deaths in North Carolina are associated with bed sharing.

 There is no 100% safe way to bed share, but there are issues that make bed sharing more dangerous.
-The below factors increase the risk of infant death when bed sharing.
-This flyer also has this information.

 - Was born premature (less than 37 weeks)